joshkuminski/OpenVision/README.md

 # Background
 A Turning Movement Count, is commonly used in traffic engineering to model intersections and optimize signal timing.

-# Project Goal
+# Project Objective
-The goal of this project is to empoweer Traffic Engineers and reduce the barriers to entry into the object detection and tracking utilizing machine learing techniques.
+The objective of this project is to empower Traffic Engineers by reducing barriers to entry into the field of machine learning.
+We aim to make these advanced technologies accessible even for individuals without coding expertise, fostering inclusivity in the adoption of machine learning within the domain of Traffic Engineering.

 # Instructions
 ## Prerequisites for GPU